NorfairKing/smos/smos-docs-site/content/unreleased.markdown

 * Reduced the closure size of the nixos module and the home manager module.
 * `smos-server`: Simplified to be single-command, so that you don't have to use `serve` anymore.
 * `smos-web-server`: Simplified to be single-command, so that you don't have to use `serve` anymore.
+* `smos-notify`: Fixed a bug where `smos-notify` would fail to send a notification when the notification summary or description started with a `-` character.